Blog | Real Estate

 1. Mobile homes

-My sister-in-law found an inexpensive and relatively easy way to get into real estate: mobile homes.
+Kim Kiyosaki’s sister found an inexpensive and relatively easy way to get into real estate: mobile homes.
 She found that she could buy a used mobile home for about $3,000 and receive a positive cash flow of about $200 per month.
 That’s a pretty healthy return on her money.
 She also discovered that in California, where she lives, a mobile home is deemed a motor vehicle, which means she doesn’t even have to go through the whole real estate process of getting title for each mobile home — she simply goes down to the Department of Motor Vehicles and picks up the title.
 Let’s just say she very quickly discovered why real estate investing can be so lucrative.

 2. Billboards

 Did you know that billboards are considered real estate?
 Better yet, they are real estate without the hassle of tenants.
-A woman I know invested in billboards and found that they are a good investment in all markets — when the economy is good, they are used, and when the economy is bad, they are still a lower-cost option for companies who want to advertise.
+One woman invested in billboards and found that they are a good investment in all markets — when the economy is good, they are used, and when the economy is bad, they are still a lower-cost option for companies who want to advertise.
 You can make $1,000 to $5,000 in rent per side per month.

 3. Vacation home